 If you do by chance test positive for covid within 90 days of your sail date, (but no sooner than 11 days) make sure to get a lab PCR test done to confirm the positive result.
 After you have recovered from covid, you’ll need to get official documentation of recovery from a doctor, stating you are clear to travel.
 This will allow you to skip being tested at port since it’s possible you could have a false positive.
 You can find out all of the information about Covid Recovery and Disney Cruise Line here.

 It’s also important to note that even if you have a covid recovery letter, you do still need to upload your covid vaccination card to Safe Passage, so don’t forget to do that!
+We also recommend bringing your recovery letter with you to port as well.
+Just in case!

 We hope this has helped you prepare for check-in with Disney Cruise Line!
 Bon Voyage and happy sailing!